-As my thanks for your visit, please enjoy this except from my work in progress, Watching, a detective novel set in and around Detroit.
+As my thanks for your visit, please enjoy this except from my upcoming book, Watching, a detective novel set in and around Detroit, Michigan.

 George pulled into a driveway and rang the doorbell of a comfy little Saline home.
 Earl, nearing retirement age now, but never more capable-looking, answered the door and smiled.

 Earl embraced him with genuine warmth.
 “Come on in here.”

 A woman’s touch sang from every drape, end table and cabinet in the living room and dining room, but a cared-for throwback stereo system in the basement rec room announced the territory Earl had staked out for himself.
 Decades-old, wood-encased tower speakers, each over four feet tall, hogged two of the room’s corners.
 Shelves full of vinyl-album covers and CD cases lined the walls.
 Though he had never picked up an instrument in his life, this shrine to jazz would have rivaled any assembled by a musician.

 Earl put on a CD—the Tony Malaby Trio’s Tamarindo—and nodded George to an easy chair.
 They listened to a few bars of the threesome’s free jazz roll “Floating Head” before Earl threw him an impish glance.